 Fraud Prevention Tips: Protecting Your Identity

-With the holidays behind us and tax season on the horizon, ‘tis the season for identity theft.
-In Pennsylvania, at least 11,300 keystone state residents fell victim to Internet scams in 2017 alone, and it seems like there is a new high-profile data breach in the news every month.
+Pennsylvania ranks as one of the top 10 states for cybercrime.
+At least 18,636 keystone state residents fell victim to internet scams in 2020 alone, and it seems like there is a new high-profile data breach in the news every month.
 As your community bank, we want to help you protect your identity and bank account from theft.
 Keep reading for our tips on protecting yourself from fraud.
 And remember, Muncy Bank will never ask for your personal information or password over the phone or in an email.
 If you have any questions about your Muncy account or debit card, contact us.

 Password Creation and Management

-In a 2014 study of account hacking, 30 percent of participants said they’d experienced an unauthorized login to their email or social media account.
-That figure has surely grown in the years since, as big data breaches have routinely made headlines.
-Most recently, Marriott disclosed a data breach from 2014 that leaves 500 million people more vulnerable to identity theft.
+According to a 2020 study, hacking accounts for account hacking, 52 percent of data breaches were as a result of hacking.
+That figure will likely continue to grow, as big data breaches have routinely made headlines.
+Most recently, T-Mobile disclosed a data breach that leaves 50 million people more vulnerable to identity theft.
 These “third-party” breaches, along with phishing schemes, are cyber criminals’ primary strategies for stealing your password.

 Your email address and password are particularly valuable because this combination can unlock other accounts.
 Many people use their email addresses to log in to social media accounts and for online shopping.
 People also tend to use the same password across platforms, so once a hacker gains access to your email account, they may be able to quickly break into your other online accounts as well.
 Therefore, password security is the most important step you can take to protect yourself from identity theft.
 Here are our three top tips for password creation and management: